$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: The Dirichlet Laplacian on conical domains

 \end{proposition}

-For the proof of Proposition~\ref{prop:Laplace:hom} we use a technique inspired by the proof of \cite[Corollary~5.2]{Prss2007HinftycalculusFT}.
-The main idea is to reduce the statement about the Dirichlet Laplacian on the two-dimensional angle $\calD$ to properties of the functional calculus of the Laplace-Beltrami operator on the unit sphere intersected with $\calD$, which in this simple situation coincides with the Dirichlet Laplacian on the interval $\calI:=(0,\kappa)$ in suitable weighted $L^p$-spaces.
+For the proof of Proposition~\ref{prop:Laplace:hom} we use a technique inspired by the proof of~\cite[Corollary~5.2]{Prss2007HinftycalculusFT}.
+The main idea is to reduce the statement about the Dirichlet Laplacian on the cone $\calD$ to properties of the functional calculus of the Dirichlet Laplace--Beltrami operator $-\Delta_\Dir^{\Omega}$ on $\Omega$, the unit sphere intersected with $\calD$, in suitable weighted $L^p$-spaces.
+By $\Delta^\calO$ we denote the Laplace--Beltrami operator, represented in stereographic coordinates, see Appendix~\ref{appendix:Dirichlet:Laplace:Beltrami}.
 To prepare for the proof, first note that for all $a\in\R$, the Laplacian in Euler coordinates has the form